CEGRcode/Galaxy_Install_Ansible/README.md

 The playbooks are tested for ubuntu 20.04 LTS clean machines for Galaxy and Pulsar.

+This instructions assumes that you already have spun up a Galaxy machine with two volumes.
+One for Operating System and one for Galaxy.
+If you haven't done so, please follow the wiki pages of this repository pages `Part1: Spin up a new instance on open stack for Galaxy` and `Part 2: Add a separate Volume to Galaxy instance on OpenStack` to spin up Galaxy machine

 1- Login to Galaxy machine as `ubuntu` user and install `Ansible` for running Anisble playbooks and `sshpass` to allow ssh to Pulsar machine using Ansible playbook

 ```